Osteoporosis treatment: Medications can help

 How do most osteoporosis medications work?

 How do you know if you're taking the right bisphosphonate?

 Drugs in the bisphosphonate class are more alike than they are different.
-Some studies show differences in potency or effectiveness at maintaining bone density, but they're all effective drugs.
-All bisphosphonates have been shown to reduce the chance of a fracture.
+They all help maintain bone density.
+And, all bisphosphonates have been shown to reduce the chance of a fracture.

 - Adherence to the dosing schedule

 Your doctor might recommend a monthly dose of medication if it's going to be better tolerated or better accepted.
-But if you're likely to forget to take your medicine on a monthly schedule, you might do better taking one once a week.
+But if you're likely to forget to take your medicine on a monthly schedule, you might do better taking medication once a week.

 What are common side effects of bisphosphonate pills?

+Bisphosphonate pills aren't absorbed well in the stomach.
 The main side effects of bisphosphonate pills are stomach upset and heartburn.
+Generic forms of these drugs may be more likely to cause these side effects.

 To ease these potential side effects, take the medication with a tall glass of water on an empty stomach.
 Don't lie down or bend over or eat for 30 to 60 minutes to avoid the medicine washing back up into the esophagus.
 When the recommended wait time is over, eat to neutralize the remaining medication.